Skip to main content

 Free to use.
 Runs in your browser.

 Paste a JSON array of objects to convert it to CSV with a header row.
-Handles nested objects by flattening with dot notation.
+Nested objects and arrays are serialised as JSON text inside the matching cell.

 When You Need CSV Instead of JSON